sachinmeenadev/CollegeManagementSystem/README.md

 		9.5 Manage Faculty Members list

 #### Project database structure
-    > All column name ending with Id are INTEGER Type, rest all ate VRCHAR
+    > All column name ending with Id are INTEGER Type, rest all are VARCHAR

     *users
 		->userId